healthrx.com

 Polysomnography

-A full in-lab sleep study is not routinely recommended for uncomplicated insomnia.
-The American Academy of Sleep Medicine recommends polysomnography when sleep apnea, periodic limb movement disorder, or REM sleep behavior disorder is suspected, or when the patient has failed standard therapy 15.
+A full in-lab sleep study is not routinely required for uncomplicated insomnia.
+Polysomnography is used when another disorder such as sleep apnea, periodic limb movements, parasomnia, or REM sleep behavior disorder is suspected, or when the clinical course remains unexplained [10].

 Laboratory Tests